What is Asbestos & How Does it Look Like

 Even so, research has proven that exposure to chrysotile, the most commonly used type of asbestos, can lead to serious health conditions, such as increasing a person’s risk of developing asbestosis, lung cancer, mesothelioma, and other cancers.

-While asbestos is banned in more than 50 countries (including the entire European Union), Canada is still resisting the ban.
-A likely reason for this is the Canada’s 100-million-dollar asbestos industry, which has been around since the 1800s.
+While asbestos is banned in more than 50 countries (including the entire European Union), Canada finally banned asbestos as well, as of 30th of December, 2018.
+A likely reason to have such a long wait is the Canada’s 100-million-dollar asbestos industry, which has been around since the 1800s.

 As such, Canada has one of the highest rates of mesothelioma cancer in the world.
 Experts say that about 2.1 out of every 100,000 Canadians are diagnosed each year with the aggressive disease.

 If you have any further questions about asbestos use in Canada or if you are worried about asbestos in your home or office, contact Mold Busters and schedule an asbestos test today.